To rescue and rehabilitate abused, abandoned, neglected, and unwanted horses

 We’ve become well-known in the Sarasota/Manatee area, thanks to our involvement with the Community Foundation of Sarasota County, our open houses, and our appearances at numerous community events.
 In addition, we’ve conducted sanctuary tours for many individual visitors and groups.

 We’re proud to be verified by the Global Federation of Animal Sanctuaries.
-Our donor base is growing, and we’ve received a number of grants, some from the Community Foundation of Sarasota County and some from other organizations.
+Our donor base is growing, and we’ve received a number of grants, some from the Community Foundation of Sarasota County, The Parelli Foundation, Dancer’s Legacy Foundation and some from other organizations.

-A lesser challenge is our location, which is a 45-minute drive from Bradenton and a 60+-minute drive from Sarasota.
-Greater presence in the community and appealing/in-depth natural horsemanship training seem to have convinced visitors and volunteers to make the lengthy drive and enjoy their time at the sanctuary.
+We are a 45-minute drive from Bradenton and a 60+-minute drive from Sarasota.
+Greater presence in the community and appealing/in-depth natural horsemanship training seem to have convinced visitors and volunteers to make the beautiful drive and enjoy their time at the sanctuary.